opendesk/smartdesk/specs/furniture_identity_spec.md

 ### Unique Names

-- A piece of smartdesk furniture SHOULD have a unique identifier.
+- A piece of smartdesk furniture MUST have a unique identifier.
 - This identifier MUST be a string of not more than 128 characters using only lowercase ascii encoded unreserved characters described in [RFC 3986](http://tools.ietf.org/html/rfc3986#section-2.3).
 This means lowercase alphanumeric and the characters `-`  `.`  `_`  `~`.
 This restriction is to ensure that these identifiers can be used unescaped in URIs.
 - There is no common form for these identifiers to help guarantee their uniqueness, thus there is no guarantee of their uniqueness, rather it is the responsibility of their the naming authority to choose a strategy that suits their needs.
 - A unique identifier MAY be a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) something like this `de305d54-75b4-431b-adb2-eb6b9e546014`